nicolahcm/standard-java-project-vs-maven-project/README.md

         2. command line, add the dependencies and the main application as jar in the -cp (classpath) argument, which is a VM (Java) argument.
 Then indicate the path of the Main file of exec.
             (i.e. it.generali.app.Main).
-See The file avvio.bat, which contains the code for executing.
+See The file avvio.bat, for sample command line script.

             2.a) For creating a jar file of the Main application, right click (in eclipse) on the file then > export > (typically we select in the "dist" folder)